A Thermodynamically Consistent Free Boundary Model for Two-Phase Flows in an Evolving Domain with Bulk-Surface Interaction: Introduction

 for all $i,j\in\{1,...,d\}$.
 This means that for any vector-valued function, $\Grad$ provides its Jacobian matrix.
 For functions on the surface $S_T$, an analogous convention is employed.
 Moreover, for any (column) vectors $\mathbf{v}, \mathbf{w}\in\R^d$, their tensor product is given by $\mathbf{v} \otimes \mathbf{w} = \mathbf{v}\mathbf{w}^T$.

-In system \eqref{eqs:NSCH}, the volume-averaged velocity field of the two fluids is represented by the vector-valued function $\u:\QT\to\R^d$.
+In system \eqref{eqs:NSCH}, the volume-averaged velocity field of the two fluids is represented by the vector-valued function $\uu:\QT\to\R^d$.
 The scalar functions $\phi:\QT\to\R$, $\mu:\QT\to\R$, $\psi:S_T\to\R$ and $\theta:S_T\to\R$ denote the \textit{bulk phase-field}, the \textit{bulk chemical potential}, the \textit{surface phase-field}, and the \textit{surface chemical potential}, respectively.
-It is a key feature of the model \eqref{eqs:NSCH} that the evolving domain $\QT$ is transported by the velocity field $\u$.
+The parameters $\eps>0$ and $\delta>0$ are related to the thickness of the diffuse interface in the bulk and on the evolving boundary, respectively.
+It is a key feature of the model \eqref{eqs:NSCH} that the evolving domain $\QT$ is transported by the velocity field $\uu$.
 This is reflected in the boundary condition $\eqref{eqs:NSCH:9}_2$ and, therefore, system \eqref{eqs:NSCH} is a \textit{free boundary problem}.

-The time evolution of $\u$ is described by the \textit{incompressible Navier--Stokes equations} \eqref{eqs:NSCH:1}.
+The time evolution of $\uu$ is described by the \textit{incompressible Navier--Stokes equations} \eqref{eqs:NSCH:1}.
 Here, $\rho(\phi)$ stands for the phase-field dependent \textit{density}, $\J$ represents the \textit{mass flux} related to interfacial motion, and $\T$ is the \textit{stress tensor}.
-They are given by the formulas
+They are given by the formulae